tbarron-xyz/attotool/README.md

 - `--verbose`: Enable detailed output including tool calls and API responses
 - `--tool-call-details`: Show detailed tool call results and execution output
 - `--disable-agents-md`: Disable automatic loading of AGENTS.md (default: false)
+- `--continue`: Reads the existing history.yaml and continues the conversation with a new user message

 ## Recommended Models